b05611038/CCN_2019FALL/FINAL/README.md

-# Comparision of SNN and ANN in Reinforcement Learning (Pong v1)
+# Comparision of SNN and ANN in Reinforcement Learning (Pong-v0)

 Final project of computational cognitive neuroscience